What Product Managers Forget About User Feedback

 How to analyze results

 If you’re asking the audience for feedback in order to tap into one voice of the customer, it’s crucial for PMs to remember that not all customers are created equal.
 PMs need to know how to properly analyze the results they get from asking users for feedback.

 This starts with knowing how to interpret the data via segmentation.
 Odds are, you have a bunch of different kinds of users.
 There are people who use your product every single day, and those who tune in every once in a while.
 There might be users who pay big bucks for your service, and others who are on a freemium plan.
 If they’re all answering one survey, or one question, their answers shouldn’t be given equal weight.
 Each of these customers will have different needs and jobs-to-be-done.

 Let’s say you’re using the average of all your Net Promoter Scores (NPS) to gauge how happy everyone is.
 PMs need to remember that an NPS is just an average.
 You might have several cohorts within that number—some that are really happy, and others that are unhappy.
 The average is a really nuanced figure, and you really need to know what you’re looking for.

 A much more powerful way to analyze the data is to introduce segments to get granular with your analysis.

 Break your data down into segments

 Segments are useful because there’s not just one, holistic voice of the customer—there might be 2, 3, or more.
-By introducing segments when asking users for feedback, they can think about product changes that help specific user personas and address granular problems.
+But make sure you sample the entire population, and then you can introduce segmentation when analyzing.
+That will enable you to keep a statistically accurate measure, while still getting feedback about product changes that might help specific user personas and address granular problems.

 - New users on the premium plan